 # Countable Set

-*The set of integers is a countably infinite set; surprisingly, it is the same size as the set of natural numbers*
+*The set of integers is a countably infinite set; surprisingly, there are equally as many integers as there are natural numbers*

 > [!NOTE] Countable Set